 After the garlic has cured, I gently remove any remaining dirt, trimming the roots to 1/2″ length.
 Hardneck garlic can be simply trimmed above the bulb and stored in a basket, while Softneck garlic is beautiful when braided (if you know how to French braid hair, it’s exactly the same idea!).

 When we lived in Oregon, I stored my garlic year-round under a covered north-facing porch eave.
 When I needed more garlic, I’d grab a braid or two and bring them into the house to hang in the kitchen.
 Here in NE Missouri, the cold winters mean that garlic must be stored indoors.
 Softneck garlic is stored in long braids around the house, and Hardneck garlic is kept in a basket, and, since it doesn’t store as well, used first.

 While garlic features prominently in many of my food preservation projects, including pickles, canned salsa, and zacusca, I have never preserved it on its own.
 However, garlic can be made into a powder for kitchen use, and also ferments well, and you can learn more from one of these great posts:

 Fermented Honey Garlic

 Ah, the most wonderful part – using and enjoying garlic!
 I love the flavor of garlic; along with an onion, it’s my go-to base for almost every recipe.
 We also use garlic medicinally – I particularly enjoy making garlic honey lemonade when I’m sick.
 Garlic is also a great supplement for livestock.
 When we raised Alpine dairy goats, we gave each goat one clove of garlic per milking.
 I’m still trying to convince Creme Brûlée that garlic is a treat worth eating!

+Growing, harvesting, and storing garlic in your garden will set you up for a year of culinary delight and home remedies.
 What is your favorite way to use garlic?
 What other questions do you have about this amazing crop?